-We believe the University of Utah is in a unique position to serve as a leader in global issues of water and sanitation.
-The U is home to world-class centers and institutes with strength in water research that will be aligned by the Water Center, and spurred by a diverse and passionate faculty.
+The University of Utah is in a unique position to serve as a leader in global issues of water and sanitation.
+The U is home to world-class centers and institutes with strong water research spurred by a diverse and passionate faculty.
 Our community is also a product of geography.
-Utah is the second driest state in the Union.
-The history of our region is a history of learning to live within the limitations of water, and developing innovative systems and technologies that have allowed a thriving society to be built in an arid landscape.
+Utah is the second driest state in the U.S. The history of our region is a lesson of learning to live within the limitations of water and developing innovative systems and technologies that have allowed a thriving society to be built in an arid landscape.

-A key lesson from the past is the best approach to any sustainable development program doesn’t come from the outside-in, but works to empower individuals to solve the challenges facing their own local communities.
+The best approach to any sustainable development program doesn’t come from the outside-in but works to empower individuals to solve the challenges facing their own local communities.
 That is why a central goal of the U Water Center is building up the capacity of people, and investing in strong and effective local institutions.
-Our Center serves as an incubator of ideas, and we will strive to create research initiatives, training programs, new technologies and systems, and curriculum.
-But in the end our goal is to provide communities in Utah and around the world with the knowledge to build a future where access to clean water no longer inhibit the fulfillment of their human potential.
+Our Center serves as an incubator of ideas, and we strive to create research initiatives, training programs, new technologies and systems, and curriculum.
+But, in the end, our goal is to provide communities in Utah and around the world with the knowledge to build a future where access to clean water no longer inhibits the fulfillment of human potential.

 Steve Burian, Director